mgoold/linear_algebra_notes/linear_algebra_content_3.md

      , where:
        * $\sigma$ is a singular value coefficient,
-       * u is a vector of m rows,
+       * u is a vector of m rows (i.e. an mx1 matrix),
-       * and v is a vector of n columns.
+       * and v is a vector of n columns (i.e. an 1xn matrix).
-     * each u and v together make a rank 1 matrix.
+     * each u and v multiplied together make a rank 1 matrix.
        * A rank 1 matrix is a matrix that can be expressed as the multiplication of a mx1 vector and a 1xm vector.
 Usually this is expressed as the multiplication of $uv^T$ .
 It sounds kind of like a dot product but the result is a matrix and you don't add the components to get a single number.
-         * interestingly, the reason it is not a single number is that the column in u is multiplying the row in v, so procedurally you get a matrix.
+         * the reason it is not a single number is that the column in u is multiplying the row in v, so procedurally you get a matrix.
 If u and v were reverse in order, you would get a single number.
          * v is the transpose of u.  this is necessary in order to get a square, symmetric matrix
-         * each u,v pair is thus a single row from the original matrix.
+         * each u,v pair is thus made from a single row from the original matrix.
      * these atomic matrices must be linearly independent from each other in order to be summed this way.
    * We can write this summation of atomic matrices in a higher-level matrix form as: